 To identify Entry 9 files related to particular individuals, submit a request for an index search to the USCIS Genealogy Program.
 Please note that there is a fee for this service.
 For more information, please visit the USCIS Genealogy Program website.

 If the USCIS staff find a reference to the requested individual in the name index, they will send you a letter with an Entry 9 file number and a referral to the National Archives.
-The file (if extant) can then be viewed in person at the National Archives Building in Washington, DC, or you can email firstname.lastname@example.org to order copies remotely.
+You can then email email@example.com to see if the file exists.

 Note: Not all files listed in the USCIS name index still exist.